Haworthia zantneriana Poelln.

 Hardiness: This succulent likes warmer temperatures in the summer but cool in the winter.
 However, it does not like being too cold.
 H. zantneriana can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.

-Watering: During the hottest summer months, water just enough to keep the leaves from shriveling.
-From fall to spring, when growth is most active, water your H. zantneriana thoroughly, then wait until the top of the soil dries out before watering again.
-Water this plant less during the winter when its growth slows down significantly.
+Watering: In spring and fall, when the growth is most active, water H. zantneriana thoroughly, then wait until the top of the soil dries out before watering again.
+Water your plant less during the winter when its growth slows down significantly.
+During the hottest summer months, when this plant is mostly dormant, water just enough to keep the leaves from shriveling.

 Fertilizing: H. zantneriana does not require much fertilizer.
-For optimum growth, fertilization is a good idea.
+However, for optimum growth, fertilization is a good idea.
 Feed only with a dilute fertilizer and only during the active growing season.

 Repotting: This slow-growing succulent can stay in the same pot for years.
 To keep your plant healthy and happy, repot H. zantneriana into fresh soil every two to three years in spring or fall.
 Repotting time is also the time to take offsets for propagation.